John "Skipper Hyle is your cadet and IP for the show.

 He also co-founded a wing of the, then, Confederate Air Force in Suffolk, VA and performed airshows in his PT-26 in support of that unit.
 In 1986, he joined the USAF and attend Undergraduate Pilot Training at Reese AFB in Lubbock, TX.
 Graduating in class 88-03, he was assigned to the F-16A.
 He went through the 63rd Tactical Flying Training Squadron at MacDill AFB in Tampa, FL, he was qualified in the F-16 A and C models and stationed in Misawa, Japan.
 After that tour, he was an IP in the T-38 back at Reese.
 In 1995, he left the USAF with some 1200 hours of fighter time and earning the USAF Senior Pilot wings.

 Upon making Captain he acquired his fourth airplane, a 1952 Harvard Mk 4, "J's Bird".
 Named after his first born, J's Bird is now part of the family and the star of this show.
+When his youngest expressed interest in warbird restoration for a career, Mom said he could get a 5th airplane after Matt earned his Eagle; so there's Matt's Batt -- a 1943 PT-17 they are restoring.

 The Rest of the Resume